-Inside: The prompts stop us in our tracks and remind us to be thankful in the midst of the chaos.
+These prompts stop us in our tracks and remind us to be thankful in the midst of the chaos.
 This Gratitude Prompts Family Activity will make it easy to remember to be thankful!

 Honestly, some evenings, I’m not thinking about how to instill gratitude in my children, much less feeling thankful myself.
 By dinner time I’m in task mode.

-My task oriented self forgets about what my soul longs to do–instill gratitude in my children and myself.
+My task-oriented self forgets about what my soul longs to do–instill gratitude in my children and myself.
 So, we’ve been using these prompts to help us stop and remind us to be thankful!

 I know other families long for the same thing because my other gratitude prompts article has been a popular post on my blog pretty much every year.

 The prompts stop me in my tracks and remind me to be thankful in the midst of the chaos.

 You can download and print your copy here from my shop: Gratitude Prompts with Scripture & Gratitude Journal.

 These prompts aren’t magical but when we get intentional about having real and encouraging conversations at the table something begins to happen.
 I’ve witnessed every year in my heart or on the faces of my children who come to the table grumpy and then we pause from all the craziness and we talk about that one thing that makes you smile or the thing you feel you’re good at…